Now, you can

 Select clinical features

-7 select data points from a patient’s health record (eGFR, UACR, serum calcium, HbA1c, systolic BP, platelets, AST) that are indicative of kidney/other key organ health or dysfunction.
+3 select clinical variables from a patient’s health record (UACR, HbA1c, BUN) which are indicative of kidney/other key organ health or dysfunction.

 3